-So, is there a way for undocumented immigrants to get lawful permanent resident status?
+So, can undocumented immigrants get a green card?
 There’s no one-size-fits-all answer to that question, but it is possible.
 Here’s what you need to know about becoming a green card holder.

-First things first: If the U.S. government catches you in the United States without proper documentation, you can be deported immediately.
-You may be ordered to leave, and the government may even bar you from coming back – even if you’ve built an entire life here.
+First things first: If the U.S. government catches you in the United States without proper documentation, you can be deported through removal proceedings.
+You may be ordered to leave, and the government may even bar you from coming back, even if you’ve built an entire life here.
+Understanding the legal rights of undocumented immigrants at this stage can be critical to protecting yourself from unlawful or rushed enforcement actions.

 Unfortunately, there are very few ways for an undocumented immigrant to gain legal status in the U.S. That’s true whether you illegally crossed a border to get here or you had a valid visa that expired.
 In fact, the vast majority of undocumented immigrants in the U.S. are people who simply overstayed a visa expiration; the remainder crossed the northern or southern border without going through a port of entry or getting the proper authorization.